Rate this page:

 Note that Paid via Atlassian is not available for Bitbucket Cloud apps.
 Request Paid via Vendor for Bitbucket Cloud apps by raising a ticket in the Marketplace Support service desk.

 Atlassian will pay you, the publisher, the following percentages of gross revenue for Jira, Jira Service Desk, and Confluence apps:

-For all new cloud apps listed on Atlassian Marketplace after 1 April 2020, Atlassian will pay you, the publisher, 95% of the gross revenue of all sales made within first year.
+For all new Forge apps listed on Atlassian Marketplace after 1 April 2022, Atlassian will pay you, the publisher, 95% of the gross revenue of all sales made within first year.
 After the first year, the revenue share will return to whatever the standard rate is for cloud apps at that time.
 This rate of 95% is a temporary incentive and will be reviewed periodically.
 This promotion excludes new apps built on Connect as well as former Connect apps that are rebuilt as Forge apps or migrated from Connect to Forge.
 In order to be eligible, Forge apps must use Atlassian-hosted storage and compute.

 For Atlassian products not stated above, you will receive a revenue share of 75% across all hosting types.
-For more information, see the Atlassian Marketplace Partner Agreement] (https://www.atlassian.com/licensing/marketplace/publisheragreement), Section 4.2.
+For more information, see the [Atlassian Marketplace Partner Agreement] (https://www.atlassian.com/licensing/marketplace/publisheragreement), Section 4.2.

 You determine initial pricing for your app when you submit it for approval on the Marketplace.
 When you'd like to change prices for your app, here's how:

 Your change is active and displayed on the Marketplace site in 24 hours.
 After this, new customers pay your updated prices right away.
 Here are some important things to know when you change prices:

 Renewal pricing is 50% of the new purchase price for server apps, and 100% of the new purchase price for cloud and Data Center apps.